 Mitigation: Most of the company's revenue comes from Airbus, Boeing and CTT's main distributor to airlines.
 CTT carries out a credit assessment for direct transactions with end customers.
-This relates to Retrofit and VIP transactions, where CTT takes out credit risk insurance where possible, while updating and assessing creditworthiness on an ongoing basis.
+This applies to Retrofit and VIP business, where CTT always endeavours to obtain prepayment, while creditworthiness is updated and assessed on an ongoing basis.
 The new business model with Airbus Corporate Jets (ACJ) reduces credit risk as CTT sells to PMV (which receives orders from ACJ).
 Within aftermarket and OEM, sales are almost exclusively to Airbus, Boeing or their distribution companies.
 Here, the risk of insolvency is deemed to be significantly lower.
 In the event of Airbus or Boeing extending their payment periods to their suppliers, CTT has secured additional credit facilities.

-THE SHARE
+THE SHARES